All Episodes

 You had a Cuban spy who was in the Pentagon and had access to civil defense information.

-Now that disappeared on September 12, 2001.
+Now, that disappeared on September 12, 2001.

-But up until then they bragged about it on their web page.
+But up until then, they bragged about it on their webpage.

-Then you look at the huge increase in trade between Venezuela and the U.S. It's gone to the point trade has increased to such an extent that um Well, you mean Cuba and Venezuela?
+It's gone to the point trade has increased to such an extent that you mean Cuba and Venezuela?

 No, no, the U.S. and Venezuela.

-Because the U.S. is it's purchasing massive amounts of petroleum from Venezuela to such an extent that the traditional left in Venezuela.
+Because the U.S. is purchasing massive amounts of petroleum from Venezuela to such an extent that the traditional left in Venezuela.

 No, but from Venezuela.

-Oh, but the emb look, as far as uh with or without democracy, with without capitalism, I don't think Cuba has a future.
+Look, with or without democracy, with or without capitalism, I don't think Cuba has a future.

 What counts is American national security.